mskim/rlayout/README.md

 	- CorneredRect(rect,corners, shapes)
 	- support Opal

+2015 8 24
+	- DocumentMaker
+		replace Chapter, MagazineArticle, NewsArticle
+	- support custom style, so that I can use customised styles

+2015 8 23
+	- class Bar
+	- Bar is Container starting as layout_direction set to "horizontal"

 2015 8 22
 	- TODO: prevent blocks from executing multiple times once in super and one more time in child class